Babak Khorramdin: Movement

 In 827–828 Muhammad ibn Humayd Tusi was dispatched to fight Babak.
-He won a victory and sent some captured enemy, but not Babak, to al-Ma'mun.
+He won a victory and sent some captured enemies, but not Babak, to al-Ma'mun.
 However, about two years later, on June 9, 829, Babak won a decisive victory over this general at Hashtadsar.
 Muhammad ibn Humayd lost his life.
 Many of his soldiers were killed.
 The survivors fled in disarray.

-Babak's victories over Arab generals were associated with his possession of Badd fort and inaccessible mountain stronghold according to the Arab historians who mentioned that his influence also extended even to the territories of today's Azerbaijan - ″southward to near Ardabil and Marand, eastward to the Caspian Sea and the Shamakhi district and Shervan, northward to the Muqan (Moḡan) steppe and the Aras river bank, westward to the districts of Jolfa, Nakjavan, and Marand”.
+Babak's victories over Arab generals were associated with his possession of Babak Castle on Badd, an inaccessible mountain stronghold according to the Arab historians who mentioned that his influence also extended even to the territories of today's Azerbaijan – "southward to near Ardabil and Marand, eastward to the Caspian Sea and the Shamakhi district and Shervan, northward to the Muqan (Moḡan) steppe and the Aras river bank, westward to the districts of Jolfa, Nakjavan, and Marand".

 In 835–836 the caliph al-Mu'tasim sent his outstanding general Afshin against Babak.
 Afshin rebuilt fortresses.
 He employed a relay system to protect supply caravans.
-Babak tried to capture the money being sent to pay Afshin's army, but was himself surprised, lost many men and barely escaped.
+Babak tried to capture the money being sent to pay Afshin's army but was himself surprised, lost many men and barely escaped.
 He did succeed in capturing some supplies and inflicting some hardship on his enemies.
-Amongst Babak's commander, various names have been mentioned including Azin, Rostam, Tarkhan, Mua’wiyah and Abdullah.
+Amongst Babak's commanders, various names have been mentioned including Azin, Rostam, Tarkhan, Mua’wiyah and Abdullah.

 The next year Babak routed the forces of Afshin's subordinate, Bugha al-Kabir.
 In 837–838 al-Mu'tasim reinforced Afshin and provided him clear military instructions.
-Patiently following these enabled Afshin to capture Babak's stronghold of Badhdh.
+Patiently following these enabled Afshin to capture Babak's stronghold of Babak Castle.
 Babak escaped.
 Al-Mu'tasim sent a safety guarantee for Babak to Afshin.
 This was taken to Babak who was very displeased.
 He said: "Better to live for just a single day as a ruler than to live for forty years as an abject slave."

-He decided to leave the country for the Byzantine Empire and on his way Babak met Sahl Smbatean (Sahl ibn Sunbat in Arab sources), Prince of Khachen, who was Armenian due to the Armenian historiography and Caucasian Albanian due to the Adharbayjani historiography.
-Sahl Smbatian, however, handed Babak over to Afshin in return for a large reward.
+He decided to leave the country for the Byzantine Empire and on his way Babak met Sahl Smbatean (Sahl ibn Sunbat in Arab sources), Prince of Khachen, who was Armenian.
+Sahl Smbatean, however, handed Babak over to Afshin in return for a large reward.
 Al-Mu'tasim commanded his general to bring Babak to him.
 Afshin informed Babak of this and told him since Babak might never return, this was the time to take a last look around.
 At Babak's request, Afshin allowed his prisoner to go to Badhdh.
 There Babak walked through his ruined stronghold one night until dawn.

-Eventually, Bābak, his wife, and his warriors were forced to leave Ghaleye Bābak after 23 years of constant campaigns.
+Eventually, Babak, his wife, and his warriors were forced to leave Ghaleye Babak after 23 years of constant campaigns.